witnet/witnet-solidity-bridge/README.md

     - *_id*: the unique identifier of the data request.
   - _output_:
     - the result of the data request as `bytes`.

+- **witnetCheckRequestAccepted**:
+  - _description_: check if a request has been accepted into Witnet.
+  Contracts depending on Witnet should not start their main business logic (e.g. receiving value from third parties) before this method returns `true`.
+  - _inputs_:
+    - *_id*: the unique identifier of the data request.
+  - _output_:
+    - boolean telling if the request has been already accepted or not.

 ## Usage